nosainwe/Machine-Learning-Projects/Project_1_Credit_card_Fraud_Detection_with_Machine_learning_Project/README.md

 <h2 id="data-preprocessing">Data Preprocessing</h2>

-<p>This project includes data preprocessing steps such as handling missing values, normalizing the feature values, and addressing class imbalance through techniques such as oversampling and undersampling.</p>
+<p>This project includes data preprocessing steps such as handling missing values, normalising the feature values, and addressing class imbalance through techniques such as oversampling and undersampling.</p>

 <h2 id="model-training">Model Training</h2>